 It’s insane that places like this exist and being RVers with the flexibility to work remote, it’s a dream come true.
 Located just outside the beautiful small town of Lone Pine, CA is this rocky area.
 The best part is you’re able to stay here for up to 14 days FOR FREE!

 It’s been used in many movies and was very popular for filming old westerns.
 It still is used quite a bit by Hollywood.
 A few years back while I was rock climbing in nearby Death Valley, my friends and I went to grab a bite and a beer at the nearest town from where we were climbing, Lone Pine!

 We ended up sitting next to Mike Rowe at the bar sharing camping stories.
 He was there to shoot a commercial for Ford out in the Desert.
 Very nice down to earth guy.

-There are a lot of established campsites spread out among this area.
+There are a lot of established campsites spread out in this area.
 We made sure to unhook at the entrance and drive down a few miles to scout out the best route and site for our large 44 ft 5th wheel.
 I had my doubts we’d find a spot that would fit our rig but it wasn’t a problem at all.
-In fact we had a number of open sites that would have worked.
+In fact, we had a number of open sites that would have worked.

 Most sites are very secluded however some of them are designed for groups to come together and enjoy time with friends and family around a central fire pit.

 The wildflowers were booming during our visit in the spring.
 Gorgeous views were in every direction.
 The weather was perfect as it was in the 80 degree F range in the day and down to the 50 degree F range at night.
 This area gets very hot in the summer and fairly chilly in the winter, although coming from Minnesota I bet it would be beautiful to be at the base of the snow engorged mountains and wouldn’t be too much effort to keep warm in the RV while Boondocking.
 I may have to find out…